BrunaFaustino/brunafaustino/problem_6/README.md

 - **Input Validation**: Check the input data to stop bad data.

 ## Additional Comments
 - **Documentation Clarity**: It would be better if everything was clearer.
+Like, what is an action and where it's ID come from
 - **Versioning**: It may be good to version the API.
 - **Testing**: Testing is important.
 - **Logging**: Logging actions can help track problems.